 December, 2025

-Washington — A new twelve-hour documentary, "The American Revolution," is spellbinding in the sense that it continually invites viewers to ask deeper questions about the war, how it was fought, and by whom.
+Washington — A new twelve-hour documentary, "The American Revolution," is spellbinding.
+It continually invites viewers to ask deeper questions about the war, how it was fought, and by whom.

 That would be by our own ancestors.
 The following list identifies several who served in the patriot cause, with research assistance from AI (in italics) when it corroborates family genealogical and other evidence from our Susan Wimer (1860-1941) ancestry line in the family tree.
 She was born in Virginia before the Civil War and died in Red Willow County, Nebraska, where my father was born.

-After watching "The American Revolution," it is especially gratifying to see ancestors who fought with Greene and Lafayette against the brutal Tarleton and prevailed over Cornwallis at Yorktown.
+After watching "The American Revolution," it is especially gratifying to learn more about ancestors who fought with Greene and Lafayette against the brutal Tarleton and prevailed over Cornwallis at Yorktown.

-John L. Smith (1698-1783), seventh great-grandfather, emigrated from Ireland and served as a British officer in the French and Indian War under George Washington.
+John L. Smith (1698-1776), seventh great-grandfather, served as a British officer in the French and Indian War under George Washington.
 Captain Smith led the defense of Fort Vause in southwest Virginia in 1756 but was captured and later exchanged in Canada for French prisoners.

 Eastham contributed to provisioning campaigns, including furnishing cattle and supplies for American troops under Lafayette and Greene in 1781.
 His company guarded against Loyalist threats and participated in regional mobilizations.